Adverse Weather Conditions (IV.A.6)

 President or Chancellor

-• Make a decision to delay, dismiss or cancel classes and/or routine operations for his or her campus, as appropriate, and designate someone to make the decision in his or her absence.
+• Make a decision to delay, dismiss or cancel classes and/or routine operations for their campus, as appropriate, and designate someone to make the decision in their absence.

-• Outline specific procedures for his or her campus that provide instruction in the event of Adverse Weather Conditions, or designate responsibility for such.
+• Outline specific procedures for their campus that provide instruction in the event of Adverse Weather Conditions, or designate responsibility for such.

 Students, Faculty and Staff